 “Ahhhh…late summer on Ocracoke and the weather is good and the tourists plentiful, how could it get any better?
-Well here’s how, a new “gadget” to guess; this one is tough but was used in water probably during the 18th century or earlier.
-It does look like a rocket, but isn’t.
+Well here’s how, a new “gadget” to guess.
+This one is tough but was used in water probably during the 18th century or earlier.
+It does look like a rocket, but it isn’t.
 What do you think?
-I got it from Justin Leblanc at The Ocracoke Coffee Company, who got it from his Dad who may have inherited it,… who knows?
-Turn page over for the answer.
+I got it from Justin LeBlanc at The Ocracoke Coffee Company, who got it from his dad who may have inherited it,… who knows?

 Answer: “It is a mechanical speed log or meter or otherwise known as a taffrail log.
 It operates on the same physical principles as a car’s odometer by towing a van or rotor from the stern (or taffrail) by a long line, thus the speed of the hull can be calculated using simple (?) mathematics. (reference to Wikipedia, chip log) Interesting eh?”
 Jim Borland, The Gadget Guy

 Jim Borland is semi retired and has lived here full time with his wife since 2007.

 Categories: General Information